 So, when and where did anthropology stop being a science of culture and when did gene-culture coevolution stop being a legitimate theory of culture?
 It seems like the debate has been consistent, exhibiting gradual change, and very productive.
 Why has it not extended past anthropology?

 I’m not sure.
 An interesting and sometimes confounding aspect of social science in general is that unlike in natural sciences, many “theories” of a certain human phenomenon (culture, for instance) can coexist and seem useful and not mutually exclusive insofar as they answer different questions and provide consistent, rational, and demonstrable answers or observations.
-Marxist approaches have little to say about social stressors affecting the onset the menarche, but quite a lot to say about how those social stressors may have come to be.
+Marxist approaches may have little to say about how social stressors affect the onset the menarche in terms of *physiology*, but quite a lot to say about how those social stressors may have come to be.
 The question can be approached in many ways, and no method seems to exhaust the issue.
 In social science, it’s not as if we have a huge consensus position (modern evolutionary theory, for example) and a camp of clever pseudo-scientists (intelligent design).
 There are theories that are plainly less successful (strong racially-minded biological-determinist psychometricians, for one) and those that are more capable of producing compelling explanations of some series of events.
 Sometimes our use of mutually overlapping and occasionally conflicting approaches to the same social phenomena may seem to bely a kind of non-systematic approach that would seem a troubling symptom of inaccuracy to other disciplines.

 It’s certainly possible that the debates about culture in anthropology have been seen as a kind of spring cleaning that’s gone on too long.
 I fear, though, that the debates about culture in anthropology are not common knowledge because they seem “unimportant”, or ideologically driven, or not scientific.
 In the long run, it seems most likely that what I take to be a vital, developing discussion is simply too parochial to be of broad interest, and anthropologists have done little to extend the boundaries of the discussion to non-experts or other kinds of experts.
 Even more likely is that I’ve overblown a simple oversight.
-Prinz brings up “cultural psychology” because he’s a brain guy.
+Prinz brings up “cultural psychology” because he’s a brain guy and its new(-ish?).

 I wonder if I’m largely concerned with “the brand of anthropology“.
 Why was anthropology so troublingly absent from a discussion about the problem of human culture for human nature?
 What can we do to be there in the future?